-The General Purposes Committee (with fifteen members) has an overarching and co-ordinating role and has authority for oversight, operation and review of "Corporate Services".
+The General Purposes Committee (with seventeen members) has an overarching and co-ordinating role and has authority for oversight, operation and review of "Corporate Services".
 General Purposes Committee Terms of Reference.

 Seven Policy and Service Committees, each with ten members chosen to reflect the political make-up of the Council, are responsible for most major decisions.
 They deal with different areas of Council business:

 - Adults Committee has delegated authority to exercise the Council's functions relating to the delivery, by or on behalf of the County Council, of social care services to eligible adults within Cambridgeshire.
 Adults Committee Terms of Reference.

 - Children and Young People Committee has delegated authority to exercise all the Council's functions, save those reserved to Full Council, relating to the delivery, by or on behalf of, the County Council, of services relating to children and young people.
 Children and Young People Committee Terms of Reference.